by James Adrian

 preparation will enhance your memory, but first, you need to be familiar with ways of consciously linking them to each other.

 Many mnemonists form bizarre and emotionally evocative links between items in a series.
 These links are intended to be quick.
 Keep in mind that they can be discarded later when the informational context is fully realized or your use of the information becomes routine.
 Uniqueness makes any mental link more memorable than it would otherwise be.
 Your links do not need to be crazy in order to be unique.
 Some people resist crazy links as a general approach.
 Links only need to be unusual, unexpected, especially meaningful, or especially vivid.
 For example, A recipe may require many ingredients and actions taken in a very specific order.
 Once you have mnemonic associations for each of these ingredients, it's time to link them together.
 If you link them as an ordered set, the order of including the ingredients is made clear.
-If you must mix the spices with the oil and water before applying the mixture to the vegetables, you might imagine shaking a jar of spices (oil and water included) while walking toward the vegetables.
+If you must mix the spices with the oil and water before applying the mixture to the vegetables, you might imagine shaking a jar of spices (oil and water included) while walking toward or around the uncut vegetables.
 You don't always need to invent bizarre events, especially if you are somewhat intolerant of images that you regard as unpleasantly absurd.
 Your personal experience is vital, but your personality must also be taken into account.
 This is you, not a news report.
 This does not mean that you should avoid bizarre associations in cases where they appeal to you.
 The point is, that they must appeal to you

 People differ in their tolerance of thoughts about things that could never happen; however, if you are only a bit put off by imagining sightings or events that are unlikely in common experience, you could consider desensitizing yourself to this prohibition for the sake of expanding your options.
 It is not essential to do so.
 It only tends to abbreviate preparation.
 The more mnemonics you can easily prepare, the faster you can bring to mind something that will capture a new item in the moment.
 After all, linking is an arbitrary and personal business.
 A story that links things can often strike you as contrived, artificial or goofy - particularly if the material is not yours